IanShepard/VisitorCollectionTool/Documentation/Deployment.md

 The server is now running and can be accessed through localhost.

+To launch the webapp simply input localhost to the URL bar in your preferred internet browser if the application is running on the same machine as the server.
+If the server is running on a different machine, navigate to the URL/IP Address that the XAMPP server is running on.

+For username/password access email mdnessel@bsu.edu for the proper credentials.

 ## MySQL Workbench

 Download and install [MySQL workbench](https://dev.mysql.com/downloads/workbench/).
-Connect to database using username root and no password unless changed you setup a password during installation.
+Connect to the database server using username root and no password unless you setup a password during installation.
 Download these few short scripts:

 [createDBTables.sql](https://github.com/IanShepard/VisitorCollectionTool/blob/master/Auxiliary%20Files/createDBTables.sql)